JuliaAI/LearnAPI.jl/docs/src/index.md

 - common **accessor functions**, such as `feature_importances` and `training_losses`, for extracting, from training outcomes, information common to some models

-- **model traits**, such as `target_proxies(model)`, for promising specific behaviour
+- **model traits**, such as `predict_output_type(model)`, for promising specific behavior

-There is flexibility about how much of the interface is implemented by a given model object `model`.
+There is flexibility about how much of the interface is implemented by a given model type.
 A special trait `functions(model)` declares what has been explicitly implemented to work with `model`, excluding traits.

 Since this is a functional-style interface, `fit` returns model `state`, in addition to learned parameters, for passing to the optional `update!` and `ingest!` methods.
 These